GrowinScala/Flipper/reader/README.md

 <br/>

-The keywords Map is a pair of Keywords and a POSTag.Value, this is because Flipper is using a Natural Language Processor (**_Apache's OpenNLP_**) for improving the odds of finding a useful value for a given keyword.
+The keywords Map is a map of Keywords and a Specification, the specification has three different cases,these are MultipleOf, in which the user inputs a list of options and the return is a list of the options found in the text, OneOf, like the previous case the user inputs a list of choices, but the return is a single option from which to choose, and PostTag, this is for the Natural Language Processor (**_Apache's OpenNLP_**) Fliepper uses, in order to improve the odds of finding a useful value for a given keyword.
 This POS tag simply tells Flipper what kind of value you want to obtain for a given keyword, the possible POSTags can be found bellow:

 | Possible POSTags    |